FAQ: Employing disabled workers and people with health conditions

 The Equality and Human Rights Commission (EHRC) has published a number of guides on how to comply with equality law and implement good practice in all aspects of employment including recruitment, pay, working hours, managing staff and developing policies.

-This means that in order to recruit a disabled employee, or retain one in employment who has become disabled whilst in work, in order to comply with the law, as well as avoiding unlawful discrimination, you may need to make reasonable adjustments to enable a disabled person to carry out a particular job, so that they are not disadvantaged.
+This means that in order to recruit a disabled employee, or retain one in employment who has become disabled whilst in work, to comply with the law, you may need to make reasonable adjustments to enable a disabled person to carry out a particular job, so that they are not disadvantaged.
 It is unlawful discrimination if an employer does not make 'reasonable adjustments' to alleviate disadvantages suffered by a disabled employee.

 In determining whether it is reasonable for an employer to take a particular step in order to meet the requirements of the Act, particular regard will be given to the extent to which it is practicable for the employer to take the steps, in light of the employer's financial and other resources.